Pages

-Mini-hubs are a way of presenting a number of pages about 1 topic on the NHS website.
+Mini-hubs are a way of presenting a series of related pages about 1 topic, for example a health condition.

 <div class="nhsuk-width-container">